2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The market data reveals significant value variations among 2018 Sacagawea Dollars, with high-grade circulation strikes commanding premium prices.

-The top position is dominated by the 2018-P Position A graded MS-68, which reached an impressive $3,475 at auction.
-This exceptional valuation reflects both the coin’s superior grade and the relative scarcity of Position A edge lettering variants in pristine condition.
+The top position belongs to the 2018-P Position A graded MS-68, which reached a remarkable $3,475 at auction.
+This exceptional result reflects both the coin’s superior grade and the relative scarcity of Position A edge lettering variants in pristine condition — MS-68 (Mint State-68) meaning the coin is virtually flawless with only the most minor imperfections visible under magnification.

-Following closely, the 2018-D Position A in MS-67 achieved $1,415, demonstrating that Denver Mint specimens with Position A edge lettering also attract substantial collector interest when certified at high grades.
+The 2018-D Position A in MS-67 achieved $1,415, demonstrating that Denver Mint specimens with Position A edge lettering also attract substantial collector interest when certified at high grades.
+It is worth noting that only 151 examples of the 2018-D have been certified at the MS-67 level, underlining just how scarce high-grade survivors truly are.

 Proof specimens from the San Francisco Mint occupy multiple positions in the top ten.
 The Reverse Proof 50th Anniversary Set First Strike graded PR-70 reached $480, while standard First Strike and First Day of Issue examples in PR-70 both commanded $400.

-It’s noteworthy that Position A varieties consistently outperform Position B counterparts across all mint marks.
+Position A varieties consistently outperform their Position B counterparts across all mint marks.
 The edge lettering orientation significantly impacts collectibility and market value, with Position A coins being notably scarcer in high grades.

 History of The 2018 Sacagawea Dollar

-The 2018 Sacagawea Dollar represents a significant chapter in the Native American Dollar series, which was authorized by Public Law 110-82 to honor the contributions of Native American tribes and individuals to American history.
+The 2018 Sacagawea Dollar represents a significant chapter in the Native American Dollar series, which was authorized by Public Law 110-82 — also known as the Native American $1 Coin Act of 2007 — to honor the contributions of Native American tribes and individuals to American history.

 This particular issue was released on February 15, 2018, commemorating Jim Thorpe, one of the most celebrated Native American athletes in United States history.
 Born James Francis Thorpe to the Sac and Fox tribe, he carried the native name “Wa-Tho-Huk,” meaning “Bright Path.”